 Tulips and other bulbs may be the last thing on your mind at this time of year.
-However, if you take a little time now to plant a variety of spring-flowering bulbs in pots and planters, I bet you will be pleased as punch that you did when you get to enjoy containers filled with cheery tulips, irises, crocuses, muscari, and more.
-Keep reading and learn how to plant and overwinter spring flowering bulbs in pots this fall.
+However, if you take a little time now to plant a variety of spring-flowering bulbs in pots and planters, I bet you will be pleased as punch that you did!

 Fall is the Perfect Time to Prepare for Spring

 What better way to celebrate than with the vibrant colours of tulips, daffodils, Dutch irises, crocuses, and many more cheery flowers?
-Even better, you don’t need a huge garden to enjoy them, because bulbs are perfect for growing in pots.
+Even better, you don’t need a huge garden to enjoy them because bulbs are perfect for growing in pots.

 How to Plant Bulbs in Pots

-Star with Soil
+Start with Soil

 DIY Potting Soil